 Provision of additional adult support, resources and staff training to enhance the learning of Pupil Premium children.
 Professional development has focussed on reviewing the Foundation Subjects and mental health awareness.
 Funding ensured all Pupil Premium pupils were fully included in the opportunities offered by the school.

 Impact Summary - SATs results for 2022 indicate that:-

 KS1 - There were no Pupil Premium children in Year 2.

-KS2 - There were no Pupil Premium children in Year 6.
+KS2 - There were 3 Pupil Premium children in Year 6 who achieved the following results: